marluxiaboss/lm-evaluation-harness/README.md

 pip install -e .
 ```

-We also provide a number of optional dependencies for extended functionality.
+We also provide a number of optional dependencies for extended functionalities.
 A detailed table is available at the end of this document.

 ## Basic Usage
 ### User Guide